 From either of these spots, you may be able to catch a glimpse of the rare crested grebe, scaup, grey duck, mallard duck, black swan, white-throated shag, white-faced heron, kingfisher, kereru, tui, bellbird, tomtit, grey warbler, brown creeper, silvereye and robin.
 For more avian information go to www.birdingwestcoast.co.nz.

-Surrounded by pristine native bush the lake is fed by a number of small streams and is drained by the Okarito River.
-Salmon were first released as early as 1932 and today you can land a good sized salmon dinner between the 1st October to the 31st March and trout can be caught all year round.
-Expect your trout to be in the three to five pound range and the salmon are even bigger!
+Salmon were first released as early as 1932.
+Today you can land a decent sized salmon dinner from the 1st October to the 31st March.
+Trout can be caught all year round.
+Expect your trout to be in the three to five pound range, and the salmon are even bigger!

-The dense bush surrounding the lake and tea-coloured water makes fishing from the shoreline challenging; however, there are two boat ramps that open up the lake to both trolling and casting.
-There are a number of experienced fishing guides in the area if you want local knowledge, and basic fishing supplies and fishing licenses can be purchased in Franz Josef Glacier township.
+The dense bush surrounding the lake and tea-coloured water makes fishing from the shoreline challenging.
+However, there are two boat ramps that open up the lake to both trolling and casting.
+There are a number of experienced fishing guides in the area if you want some local knowledge; and fishing licenses and basic fishing supplies can be purchased from Franz Josef Glacier Motors.